 For some nature, head to Trasimeno Lake – the biggest lake in the center of Italy, surrounded by spectacular views and castles and with plenty of activities to do.

 The Marmore Waterfalls with a 165 m jump are a must-see.
 After being deviated by the Romans, they’re still used nowadays to make a hydroelectric power plant function.

-The ‘heel of Italy’, as it’s better known this region, is a great place to make everyone happy.
+The ‘heel of Italy’, as it’s better known in this region, is a great place to make everyone happy.
 As suggested by many locals, Puglia is the next best place to visit if you love quiet holiday destinations.

 Start from the Salento area and visit Lecce where to admire the Sacred Cross Basilica, it’s Villa Communal with its beautiful gardens and the ancient Roman Theater and Amphitheater.
 Don’t miss the Castle – built by King Charles V in 1500 – and the most important square of the city, Piazza Sant’Oronzo, together with the breath-taking cathedral.

-Gallipoli and Otranto are other two stunning cities, worth adding to your travel bucket list.
+Gallipoli and Otranto are the other two stunning cities, worth adding to your travel bucket list.
 Gallipoli offers long and sandy beaches close to the city center, while there are amazing beaches not too far from Otranto, which offers a much more beautiful city center and tempting night walks.
-If you are interested in enjoying nightlife, then Gallipoli is the best bet.
+If you are interested in enjoying the nightlife, then Gallipoli is the best bet.